Harry Gold: Great Depression, work, and espionage

 Gold had expressed interest in the Socialist Party early in life, influenced by his mother, and the family bought the Jewish Daily Forward.
 He later said that he thought Communism was related to "a wild and vaguely defined phenomenon going on in a primitive country thousands of miles away."
 For other Americans, the economic crisis challenged faith in capitalism.
 A week before Christmas 1932, Gold was laid off by the sugar company.
 Both Harry and his father Sam looked for work each morning, to no avail.
 The Gold family faced economic ruin.

 Gold was offered a job by Tom Black, a former classmate, at the Holbrook Manufacturing Company in Jersey City.
 Black befriended him and tried to recruit Gold to the Communist Party.
 Grateful to Black for his friendship and a chance to work, Gold reluctantly became involved.
-But he continued to hold his views against the Party.
+But he continued to hold views against the Party.
 When Gold found that the PA Sugar Company was hiring at the same salary he was making, he decided to return to the company, Philadelphia, and his family.
 Black visited Gold and his family, all the while encouraging him to attend communist meetings and join the party.

 In 1934, Gold started passing industrial secrets to Black from the sugar company.
-During this time, Gold also attended Drexel Institute of Technology, and took night courses in chemistry, to keep working toward his goal in chemistry.
+During this time, Gold also attended Drexel Institute of Technology, taking night courses in chemistry with the goal of pursuing a career in that field.

-In 1940, Jacob Golos activated Gold for Soviet espionage, but he was not a recruited agent of the rezidentura.
+In 1940, senior NKVD spymaster Jacob Golos recruited Gold to be a spy for the Soviet Union, but Golos was not a recruited agent of the rezidentura.
 In the late 1940s, Soviet Case Officer Semyon Semenov appropriated Gold from Golos for use by the NKVD.
 Gold became a formally recruited Soviet agent at this time, and was assigned the codename GUS, GOS, or GOOSE.
 Semenov remained Gold's control officer until March 1944.

 After the war, tensions increased between the US and the Soviet Union following its takeover of territory in Eastern Europe.
 Communist governments led East Germany, Poland, Yugoslavia, and other eastern nations dominated by the Soviet Union.
 The Cold War between the US and the Soviet Union had begun.